CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 4.1.Ti=Authorization

-4.1.sec=This KISS constitutes Investor‚Äôs valid and legally binding obligation, enforceable in accordance with its terms, except as may be limited by (i) applicable bankruptcy, insolvency, reorganization, or similar laws relating to or affecting the enforcement of creditors‚Äô rights and (ii) laws relating to the availability of specific performance, injunctive relief or other equitable remedies.
+4.1.sec=This KISS constitutes Investorís valid and legally binding obligation, enforceable in accordance with its terms, except as may be limited by (i) applicable bankruptcy, insolvency, reorganization, or similar laws relating to or affecting the enforcement of creditorsí rights and (ii) laws relating to the availability of specific performance, injunctive relief or other equitable remedies.

 4.2.Ti=Purchase Entirely for Own Account

-4.2.sec=Investor acknowledges that this KISS is issued to Investor in reliance upon Investor‚Äôs representation to the Company that the KISS will be acquired for investment for Investor‚Äôs own account, not as a nominee or agent, and not with a view to the resale or distribution of any part thereof, and that such Investor has no present intention of selling, granting any participation in, or otherwise distributing the same.
+4.2.sec=Investor acknowledges that this KISS is issued to Investor in reliance upon Investorís representation to the Company that the KISS will be acquired for investment for Investorís own account, not as a nominee or agent, and not with a view to the resale or distribution of any part thereof, and that such Investor has no present intention of selling, granting any participation in, or otherwise distributing the same.

 4.3.Ti=Investment Experience